Rosalía: Relationships

 In 2016, Rosalía started dating Spanish rapper C. Tangana.
-They co-wrote eight of the eleven songs of Rosalía's sophomore album El mal querer and twice collaborated vocally.
+They co-wrote eight of the eleven songs of Rosalía's second album El mal querer and recorded "Antes de morirme".
 They broke up in May 2018.
 Since then, they have referenced each other in songs, social media posts, interviews and music videos.
 In April 2020, Tangana told the press that there "exists a good friendship between the two".
 Rosalía unfollowed and blocked Tangana on social media in December 2020 after he spoke about her disparagingly in an interview.

-Rosalía was in a brief relationship with American actress Hunter Schafer for about five months in 2019, which was confirmed by Schafer in her cover story for GQ in April 2024.
-The two remain close friends; Schafer considers her to be "family no matter what".
-She further explained, "It's been so much speculation for so long.
-Part of us just wants to get it over with, and then another part is like, 'It's none of anybody's fucking business!'
-It's something I'm happy to share.
-And I think [Rosalía] feels that way too."
+Rosalía was in a brief relationship with American actress and model Hunter Schafer for about five months in 2019, which was confirmed by Schafer in her cover story for GQ in April 2024.
+The two remain close friends; Schafer considers her to be "family no matter what."

 In November 2019, Rosalía met Puerto Rican singer Rauw Alejandro in a hotel in Las Vegas days before the 20th Annual Latin Grammy Awards.
 They went on their first date in December after Alejandro asked her out while in Madrid.
 After much public speculation, they made their relationship public in September 2021.
 They got engaged on 31 December 2022 in Carolina, Puerto Rico.
 On 25 July 2023, media reported the end of their engagement, which was confirmed by Rauw Alejandro the following day.
-Musically, the couple had worked on different projects while being together.
+The couple had worked on different projects while being together.
 Rosalía is credited as a songwriter and background vocalist on two songs on Alejandro's debut album Afrodisíaco (2020), one of them being the single "Dile a Él", as well as "Corazón Despeinado", from the 2022 album Saturno.
 He also contributed a line on Rosalía's "Chicken Teriyaki".
 They released a joint EP titled RR on 24 March 2023, featuring the single "Beso".
-The couple broke up and ended their engagement in July 2023.

-She was in a relationship with American actor Jeremy Allen White from late 2023 until the summer of 2024, when they had a "mutual breakup".
-She has since been linked to German actor Emilio Sakraya.
+Rosalía was in a relationship with American actor Jeremy Allen White from late 2023 until the summer of 2024, when they had a "mutual breakup".

-In an October 2025 interview, Rosalía playfully remarked, "If you see me with a man, don't attribute him to me as my new boyfriend, okay?
-I don't have time for boyfriends."
+Rosalía has been in a relationship with French top model Loli Bahia since late 2025.